abhiyerra/refacebook/README.txt

 * Need to document the code.
 * Need helpers to make life easier.
 * Session needs to be stored so we can keep state without constantly recreating the ReFacebook::Session.
+* Need to add a way to keep the api session key stored.
 * Currently everything is a POST request since facebook sends a post request even if it is a get request to the actual app.
 Need to modify rack so when a "fb_sig_request_method = GET" param is received that we convert the actual request to GET request.